-2.1 We are committed to the fulfilment of our Section 75 obligations in all parts of our work.

-2.2 Responsibility for the effective implementation of our equality scheme lies with the Chief Executive.
-The Chief Executive is accountable to the Council for the development, implementation, maintenance and review of the equality scheme in accordance with Section 75 and Schedule 9 of the Northern Ireland Act 1998, including any good practice or guidance that has been or may be issued by the Equality Commission.

-2.3 If you have any questions or comments regarding our equality scheme, please use the contact details given on page 9.

-2.4 Objectives and targets relating to the statutory duties will be integrated into our strategic and operational business plans3.

-2.5 Employees' job descriptions and performance plans reflect their contributions to the discharge of the Section 75 statutory duties and implementation of the equality scheme, where relevant.
-The personal performance plans are subject to appraisal in the annual performance review.

-2.6 Antrim and Newtownabbey Borough Council will liaise closely with the Equality Commission to ensure that progress on the implementation of our Equality Scheme is maintained.
-The Council will prepare a Section 75 annual progress report which will be sent to the
+- 2.1 We are committed to the fulfilment of our Section 75 obligations in all parts of our work. - 2.2 Responsibility for the effective implementation of our equality scheme lies with the Chief Executive.
+The Chief Executive is accountable to the Council for the development, implementation, maintenance and review of the equality scheme in accordance with Section 75 and Schedule 9 of the Northern Ireland Act 1998, including any good practice or guidance that has been or may be issued by the Equality Commission. - 2.3 If you have any questions or comments regarding our equality scheme, please use the contact details given on page 7. - 2.4 Objectives and targets relating to the statutory duties will be integrated into our strategic and operational business plans. - 2.5 Employees' job descriptions and performance plans reflect their contributions to the discharge of the Section 75 statutory duties and implementation of the equality scheme, where relevant.
+The personal performance plans are subject to appraisal in the annual performance review. - 2.6 Antrim and Newtownabbey Borough Council will liaise closely with the Equality Commission to ensure that progress on the implementation of our Equality Scheme is maintained.
+The Council will prepare a Section 75 annual progress report which will be sent to the Equality Commission in the required format and by the required deadline (currently 31 August).

-3 See Appendix 4 'Timetable for measures proposed' and section 2.11 of this equality scheme.

-Equality Commission in the required format and by the required deadline (currently 31 August).
 Progress on the delivery of Section 75 statutory duties will also be included in reports on progress against our Corporate Strategy and Business Plans.

-2.7 The Section 75 annual progress report will be available on the Council website or on request (see page 9 for contact details).

-2.8 Section 75 is mainstreamed across all of the Council Departments.
-Directors and Heads of Service are responsible for ensuring that Section 75 duties and responsibilities are considered as an integral part of developing and implementing policy.

-2.9 Operational responsibility for the delivery of Antrim and Newtownabbey Borough Council's Section 75 duties lies with the Chief Executive.

-2.10 The Equality Manager of Antrim and Newtownabbey Borough Council will provide reports to the Management Team and the Council detailing the progress and relevant issues relating to the Section 75 duties.
+- 2.7 The Section 75 annual progress report will be available on the Council website or on request (see page 7 for contact details). - 2.8 Section 75 is mainstreamed across all of the Council Departments.
+Directors and Heads of Service are responsible for ensuring that Section 75 duties and responsibilities are considered as an integral part of developing and implementing policy. - 2.9 Operational responsibility for the delivery of Antrim and Newtownabbey Borough Council's Section 75 duties lies with the Chief Executive. - 2.10 Accessibility and Inclusion Officer of Antrim and Newtownabbey Borough Council will provide reports to the Management Team and the Council detailing the progress and relevant issues relating to the Section 75 duties.